-Did you know that the dissolved oxygen (DO) concentration in ponds, lakes, and lagoons is the most important thing you need to know?
-That is, if you want to enjoy your water body again or continue to for years to come.
+Did you know that the dissolved oxygen (DO) concentration in ponds, lakes, and lagoons is one of the most important indicators of water quality?

 Low dissolved oxygen in your favourite water body will lead to the death of fish and invertebrates such as frogs and crayfish.
 Low dissolved oxygen will also dramatically reduce the beneficial bacteria that consume nutrients in the water.
-Now, this is where this problem escalates, because excessive nutrients in your water body will increase the muck depth on the shoreline and lake floor.
-More muck creates a perfect bed for aquatic weeds, thereby further increasing the organic matter and nutrient levels in the water.
+Now, this is where this problem escalates because excessive nutrients in your water body will increase the muck depth on the shoreline and lake floor.
+More muck creates a perfect bed for aquatic weeds, further increasing the water’s organic matter and nutrient levels.
 As the water gets cloudier from muddy bottoms, you will see the formation of green algae on the surface of your once beautiful water body.

 In summary, more nutrients in the water is not a good thing.
 That’s why wastewater from lagoons or run-off from agricultural fields are known pollutants of freshwater bodies.
-You may be surprised to learn that many homeowners or cabin owners like yourself pollute their own water bodies by dumping their grass clippings, autumn leaves, and even their fire pit residue directly into the water.
-When it comes to keeping your favourite water body beautiful, adding organic matter to your lake or pond will release more nutrients.
+You may be surprised to learn that many homeowners or cabin owners pollute their water bodies by dumping their grass clippings, autumn leaves, and fire pit residue directly into the water.
+Adding organic matter to your lake or pond will release more nutrients into the water, making it more difficult to keep your favourite water body beautiful.

 How to Keep Dissolved Oxygen Levels Up in Your Favourite Water Body?

-Simple answer: water aeration.
+The answer’s simple: water aeration.
 Water aeration is the process of adding diffused oxygen to water.
 Water aeration benefits waterbodies that are anoxic.
-Anoxia is a fancy term for “the oxygen level is too low.”
+Anoxia is the technical term for “the oxygen level is too low.”

 Comparing Subsurface Water Aeration: Coarse Bubble vs. Fine Bubble Aeration